EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 Initial token amount is 0.
 No tokens are initially distributed.
 Tokens are created or destroyed (burned) based on validated submission of (not) completed actions.

-### Setting the Option Values
+### Setting the Grant Values

-Any defined EAA activity that is deemed appropriate to earn tokens can create a Token Option.
-The option has initial settings for positive and negative vesting.
+Any defined EAA activity that is deemed appropriate to earn tokens can create a Token grant.
+The grant has initial settings for positive and negative vesting.

 Initial Suggested List: